You’ve probably heard of kids who are homeschooled. But have you wondered how homeschooling works and if it’s right for your child?

 State Laws on Homeschooling

 Some states have strict laws and require a lot of paperwork to homeschool.
 Others are very lax.
-You can check with your state department of education and local school district for the specific rules where you live.
 Here are some of the requirements you might see:

 Notice: Most, but not all, states require you to notify the state or your local school district if you’re going to homeschool.